inductiva/inductiva/inductiva/molecules/protein_solvation/README.md

 # Get the simulation output on your local machine.
 output = task.get_output()
  ```
-This may take up to 2 minutes, depending on which machine you use.
+This may take up to 1 minute, depending on which machine you use.
 The last code line downloads the files necessary to render and post-process our simulation.

 ## Output and Post-processing